1j01/delayed-casualty/IDEAS.md

 AND ALSO 0% because that's kind of important

-## Characters
+## Characters (maybe)

-Like Lethal League does really well, the characters should seem aesthetic at first, but as you play with them you start to notice significant differences.
+Like Lethal League does really well, the characters might seem aesthetic at first, but as you play with them you start to notice significant differences.

 * characters
+	* eh, maybe no characters
 	* two hit wonder
 		* two swords
 		* average power higher for two successful hits, lower for one